DrStef/Machine-Learning-and-Digital-Signal-Processing-for-Genome-Classification/README.md

 ##  Protists DNA sequences classification

-ML-FFT + Soft Alignement applied to small protists dataset.
+We did not test the ML-FFT + Soft Alignement method with the small protists dataset.
+More data is needed for the initial stage:  DNA sequence alignement and definition of the reference DNA frames.